tempo-lang/tempo-lang.github.io/content/docs/language-guide/types-roles.md

 ### Shared Roles

-A type with a shared role, denoted `Type@[A,B,C]`, describes a value that is guaranteed to be the same at all mentioned roles.
+A type with a shared role, denoted `Type@[A,B,C]`, describes a value that at runtime is guaranteed to be the same across all mentioned roles.

 A shared variable can be coerced to one of a subset of the roles, or even a single role.
 Constant literals are automatically shared between all roles and coerced to the subset needed.